nus-cs2113-AY2223S1/ip/docs/README.md

 ## Quick Start

-1. Copy the file "2113 iP.jar" from this repository into your folder of choice
+1. Copy the file "2113.iP.jar" from this repository into your folder of choice
 2. Open terminal and change the directory to that folder.
-3. Run the jar file by entering `java -jar "2113 iP.jar"` into the terminal.
+3. Run the jar file by entering `java -jar "2113.iP.jar"` into the terminal.

 You should be greeted by Duke as follows:
 ```